-With respect to the financial projections of Boise and the financial projections of Boise's individual business segments through 2005, upon the advice of Boise, Lehman Brothers assumed that such projections were reasonably prepared on a basis reflecting the best currently available estimates and judgments of the management of Boise as to the future financial performance of

-Boise, and Lehman Brothers relied upon such projections in performing its analysis.
-With respect to the financial projections of Boise from 2006 through 2007, upon the advice of OfficeMax, Lehman Brothers assumed that such projections were reasonably prepared on a basis reflecting the best currently available estimates and judgments of the management of OfficeMax as to the future financial performance of Boise, and Lehman Brothers relied upon such projections in performing its analysis.
+With respect to the financial projections of Boise and the financial projections of Boise's individual business segments through 2005, upon the advice of Boise, Lehman Brothers assumed that such projections were reasonably prepared on a basis reflecting the best currently available estimates and judgments of the management of Boise as to the future financial performance of Boise, and Lehman Brothers relied upon such projections in performing its analysis.
+With respect to the financial projections of Boise from 2006 through 2007, upon the advice of OfficeMax, Lehman Brothers assumed that such projections were reasonably prepared on a basis reflecting the best currently available estimates and judgments of the management of OfficeMax as to the future financial performance of Boise, and Lehman Brothers relied upon such projections as to the future financial performance of Boise, and Judgments of the management of OfficeMax as to the future financial performance of Boise, and Lehman Brothers relied upon such projections in performance of Boise, and Lehman Brothers relied upon such projections in performance of Boise, and Lehman Brothers relied upon such projections in performance of Boise, and Lehman Brothers relied upon such projections in performance of Boise, and Lehman Brothers relied upon such projections in performance of Boise, and Lehman Brothers relied upon such projections in performance of Boise, and Lehman Brothers relied upon such projections in performance of Boise, and Lehman Brothers relied upon such projections in performance of Boise.